-Pupils in Year 6 used textbooks and websites to research information about the causes of World War 2 before producing their own written reports.
+Pupils in Year 6 used textbooks and websites to research information about the causes of World War 2 before creating their own written reports.

 In Year 6 the children have worked in pairs to create poetry on the theme of war and evacuation and we have shared some of their poems below.

 In their maths work, Year 6 used their investigative maths skills to take on the challenge of solving a World War 2 Transposition Cipher.
 Using their knowledge of factors and multiples children had the vital job of codebreaking Nazi messages in order to protect ships bringing essential supplies to Britain.

 As part of their 'Child's War' creative learning project children got involved in the project home learning tasks by building a miniature Anderson shelter; making bunting for the VE street party celebration; making a card gas mask with instructions for its use or writing a wartime recipe using rationed ingredients and, best of all, they brought in the dish for evaluation!